Extension of the ratio method to proton-rich nuclei: Extension of the ratio method to other proton-rich nuclei

 \subsection{$^{12}$C target at 60~MeV/nucleon}

 Following what has been done in Secs.~\ref{8BPb}--\ref{8BNi}, we first analyze how the ratio method works for each of the nuclei considered in this study.
-Figure~\ref{f7} displays our results for the collision of (a)~$^{17}$F, (b)~$^{25}$Al, and (c)~$^{27}$P on a $^{12}$C target at 60MeV; the first potential $V_{cp}$ is used in this study, the influence of that choice on our calculations is analyzed later in \Fig{f8}.
+Figure~\ref{f7} displays our results for the collision of (a)~$^{17}$F, (b)~$^{25}$Al, and (c)~$^{27}$P on a $^{12}$C target at 60 MeV/nucleon; the first potential $V_{cp}$ is used in this study, the influence of that choice on our calculations is analyzed later in \Fig{f8}.
 As before, the summed cross section \eq{eq:Xsum} is plotted as a ratio to Rutherford.
 Following the results of \Sec{sec:continuum}, the breakup cross section is depicted for a 0--1~MeV bin in the $c$-$p$ continuum (expressed in b/sr) and their ratio $\mathcal{R}_\mathrm{sum}$ \eq{eq:ratio} is compared to the REB form factor $|F_{\mathrm{bin},0}|^2$ \eq{eq:REBratio} (thick grey line).
-We represent the full calculations including both the $c$-$T$ and $p$-$T$ interactions (solid lines), those that do not include the latter ($V_{pT}=0$, dashed lines), and those using the second $c$-$T$ potential ($V'_{cT}$, dash-dotted lines).
+We represent the full calculations including both the $c$-$T$ and $p$-$T$ interactions (solid lines), those that do not include the latter ($V_{pT}=0$, dashed red lines), and those using the second $c$-$T$ potential ($V'_{cT}$, dash-dotted lines).

 Contrary to what has been seen for $^{8}$B in \Sec{sec:8B} and for one-neutron halo nuclei in \Ref{capel2010}, we observe that for $^{17}$F and $^{25}$Al, the breakup and summed cross sections are totally out of phase.
 Consequently, their ratios exhibit very strong oscillations, indicating that for these nuclei the method does not fully remove the dependence on the reaction process.
-For $^{27}$P, on the contrary, we observe that both cross sections follow a very similar pattern and that the DEA ratio closely follows its REB prediction.
-This confirms the results of \Sec{sec:sensitivity}, where we have seen that the method works best for valence protons loosely bound in an $s$ or $p$ orbital.
+For $^{27}$P, on the contrary, we observe that both cross sections follow a very similar pattern and that the DEA ratio follows more closely its REB prediction than $^{17}$F and $^{25}$Al. This confirms the results of \Sec{sec:sensitivity}, where we have seen that the method works best for valence protons loosely bound in an $s$ or $p$ orbital.

 When the $p$-$T$ interaction is neglected, $\mathcal{R}_\mathrm{sum}$ falls very close to $|F_{\mathrm{bin},0}|^2$.
 This is especially true for $^{27}$P and $^{17}$F. For $^{25}$Al, there remain significant oscillations.
 We interpret this as due to the fact that its valence proton is more deeply bound and sits in a $d$ wave, which is the less favorable case to apply the ratio method.